KK3319/Nodejs-Projects/README.md

 - Feature 3:-Create a file on Local machine with help of Server
 - Feature 4 :- Upload a  File from Local to Server
 - Feature 5 :- Update a file from server to local
 - Feature 6 :- CRUD Operations
+- Feature 7:- OTP-Generator

 ## Installation
 1. Clone the repository: